mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 We need to make a decision.
 According to our bijection, there's an external dictionary asserting valid words.

 We can validate with the dictionary upon word creation.
 But we want the dictionary to store valid wordle words.
-Not strings.
+No strings.

 It is an egg-chicken problem.